Hot Cars and Spent Contraceptives

 Hot Cars & Spent Contraceptives is the first full-length album by Norwegian band Turbonegro.
 It was released in March 1992 through Big Ball Records.
 Only 1,000 copies were released originally in Norway.
-A different version with five extra tracks of the record was released on early 1993 in Germany by Repulsion Records, titled Helta Skelta with a painted portrait of Sirhan Sirhan on the cover (several people have mistaken it for Charles Manson) and a 20-plus minute audio-play about a young man being raped by a policeman called "A Career in Indierock".
-This version left out the song "Prima Moffe".
-Only 1,500 copies were made of this version.
-When Bitzcore Records started to re-release the earlier Turbonegro records the album was remastered and came with a new artwork by Dimitri 'from Oslo' Kayiambakis.
-It was released in June 2000 titled Hot Cars and Spent Contraceptives, it contained all the tracks from the original version and had the same bonus tracks as Helta Skelta.
+A reissue of the record was released in early 1993 in Germany by Repulsion Records titled Helta Skelta.
+The reissue features four extra tracks and a 24 minute audio-play about a young man being raped by a policeman called "A Career in Indierock".
+In 2000, Bitzcore Records reissued a remastered edition of Hot Cars & Spent Contraceptives along with other early Turbonegro records.
+The reissue was released in June 2000 and featured a new cover art by Dimitri 'from Oslo' Kayiambakis.
+It contained all the tracks from the original version and as well as the second reissue Helta Skelta.

-Music and lyrics
+Sound and lyrics

 The album gives an early introduction to the deathpunk sound, Turbonegro's very own self proclaimed genre; dark death driven punk rock with occasional excursions into hardcore and metal as well as a certain tendency for disruptive and sarcastic lyrics.
+The opening line on "Kiss The Knife" is sampled from Peter Sellers in the movie Casino Royale.